To apply, please visit the U-M Student Employment Website, click Advanced Search and type in "Dean of Students."

 Other duties as assigned

 Supervision Received: Supervised and evaluated by the Beyond the Diag Program Manager.
 Program Assistants are expected to work independently and to exercise good judgment in setting priorities and applying University and department policies and procedures.

 Students are expected to have first-hand experience and knowledge of student safety issues from a University-wide perspective.
 Students should have prior leadership experience, development, community building/safety planning knowledge, and strong verbal, written, and visual communication skills to be effective in this position.
 Students should be able to effectively manage time, maintain office confidentiality, and be able to work with a diverse group of students, staff, faculty, and community members.
 A high attention to detail and level of accountability is also expected.
-Beyond the Diag Program Assistants must be enrolled at U-M as a full-time student and live in one of the 12 off-campus student neighborhoods.
+Beyond the Diag Program Assistants must be enrolled at U-M as a full-time student and live off-campus.

 Program Assistants receive $11.25/ hour working an average of 8-10 hours per week (during the academic year).
 Consult the Office of Student Financial Aid as the acceptance of a paid student staff position may impact your financial aid package.